fhossyl/fhossyl-client/README.md

   adaptation to our uses.
 You can notice several similarities from the `packets` subproject.
 * [NukkitX Protocol][nukkitxprotocol] by `CloudburstMC`.
 Like kt-mc-packet, the NukkitX Protocol has also been reworked internally for our uses.
 * [Minecraft Protocol Wiki][protocol].
-Information about Minecraft servers and clients has been taken from the Minecraft Protocol Wiki.
+Information about Minecraft servers and clients have been taken from the Minecraft Protocol Wiki.
 * [Ktor for I/O][ktorio] by `Ktor Team`.
 The Ktor for I/O dependency is being used on our `build.gradle.kts` for Input/Output work.
 * [kotlinx.serialization][serialization] by `Kotlin`.
 The kotlinx.serialization dependency is being used on